Deobahal

-Introduction

 Deobahal, also known as Debahal and Debabahal, is a village situated in Nuapada District (Khariar Block), Odisha, India.
 The word Deobahal consists of two parts, Deo, which means "Deva" or "God", and Bahal, which means "land".
 Thus the actual meaning of Deobahal is "God's land".

-How to reach

 Deobahal is situated at NH-353 which connects Raipur, Chhattisgarh and Berhampur, Odisha.
 The village can be reachable by bus from major towns like Khariar (10 km), Bargaon, Odisha 2(Km), Komna (17 km), Udyanbandh (22 km), Nuapada (55 km), Khariar Road (65 km), Bhawanipatna (85 km) and Bolangir (120 km).
 The nearby railway stations are Kantabanji (45 km), Nuapada (55 km), and Khariar Road (65 km).
 And the nearest airport is at Raipur, Chhattisgarh which is 180 km from Deobahal.

 Places of interest

-Budharaja is a forest where one can enjoy climbing.
+Budharaja is a forest.
 Thongo Pakhaan is at the hill top.
 Thongo Pakhaan is a rock cave with a height of about 100 ft and a radius around 50 ft.
-Pradhaani Pathar is a large parallel surface where people can go for a hangout.
+Pradhaani Pathar is a large parallel surface.
 Makar Chuaan is a small stream.

 Chaka Dongor is another forest where NH 353 gone through.
 A temple is there called Chaka Dongren Gudi, where Maa Chaka Dongren is worshipped.

 Tikhali Dam, 3 km from Deobahal, is a major tourist attraction.
-Baba Jaleswar Temple, dam site, parks and gardens are the places to visit.
-Here people visit regularly for picnics.
+Places to visit include Baba Jaleswar Temple, dam site, parks and gardens.